rtal831/Recipe-App-rtal831/README.md

 ## Getting started

+To correctly set up the application for viewing/contributions, follow the steps below.

+1. Make a fork of the repository.
-Firstly, clone the repository into your local machine
+2. Clone the repository into your local machine.
+3. Optionally, run the command `git remote add upstream https://github.com/SOFTENG-310-Group-7/Recipe-App/` to push and pull changes to/from the main repository.
+Keep in mind that all changes must be approved via a code review and pull request, as seen in [CONTRIBUTING.md](CONTRIBUTING.md) - *'How to Submit a Pull Request'*.

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+From here, the easiest way to deploy the app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-For further details, see /frontend/README.md

-However, if you wish to run the app from your machine, there are a few extra steps.
-This app requires [Node.js](https://nodejs.org/en) to be installed.
-Follow the installation instructions on the website to install Node.js, then follow the steps below:
-* Once Node.js is installed, navigate to the 'frontend' folder on the repository.
-* Run the command `npm install` to install the necessary packages/dependencies.

-Now that next.js is installed correctly, we can run the application in 2 ways.
-* To run the development server, run the command `npm run dev`
-* To run in production mode, run the command `npm build` followed by `npm start`
-note: Development mode is recommended to be used during development as it is useful for debugging, while production mode is optimised for performance.

-Finally, copy and paste the localhost server link from the terminal into your web browser to view the application.
+Please refer to [/frontend/README.md](/frontend/README.md) for further details on deploying the app.

 # Built with

 ## Tech stack

-**Frontend** - React and Next.js framework for the user interface.
+**Frontend** - The front end was developed using a React and Next.js framework for the user interface.

-**Backend** - Using Node.js with Express for backend logic such as authentication, storing user data, and integrating with external APIs.
+**Backend** - Node.js with Express is used for backend logic such as authentication, storing user data, and integrating with external APIs.

-**Database** - MongoDB to store user and recipe data.
+**Database** - MongoDB is used to store user and recipe data.

-**Auth** - Auth0 for creating accounts.
+**Auth** - Auth0 is used for creating accounts.

-**APIs** - Gemini API for retrieving AI generated recipes, Pexels API for generating images.
+**APIs** - Gemini API is used for retrieving AI generated recipes and Pexels API is used for generating images.

 # Usage